FlatFilers/platform-sdk-starter/README.md

 * I can round a number to two decimal places and simultaneously add a warning saying “this number was rounded to two decimal places: original number 90.090293
-  * This needs to be done via `rowCompute` or `batchRecordsCompute` we currently only allow mutating data and simultaneously adding message in those hooks.
+  * This needs to be done via `recordCompute` or `batchRecordsCompute` we currently only allow mutating data and simultaneously adding message in those hooks.
 * How can I generate an error if an email is an invalid format that says “Email is invalid format”
   * This would be accomplished with `validate`
 * How can I normalize a phone number and use a nearby country field to “hint” which country the phone number may belong to get a more accurate result.
 The country field must be normalized to an ISO code first.